-- "Recapitalization" Means the transaction effected on January 7, 2011 whereby the Company acquired all of the issued and outstanding shares of St. Augustine Minerals, Inc. through a share exchange. - "RMMI" Means Russell Mining and Minerals, Inc., a British Columbia company with offices in Spokane, Washington.
-RMMI is a significant shareholder of the Company. - "Serpentinite" Means a rock consisting almost wholly of serpentine-group minerals, e.g., antigorite and chrysotile or lizardite, derived from the alteration of ferromagnesian silicate minerals, such as olivine and pyroxene.
-Accessory chlorite, talc, and magnetite may be present. - "Shear" Means a deformation resulting from stresses that cause or tend to cause contiguous parts of a body to slide relatively to each other in a direction parallel to their plane of contact.
+Recapitalization: The transaction effected on January 7, 2011, whereby the Company acquired all of the issued and outstanding shares of St. Augustine Minerals, Inc. through a share exchange.

+RMMI: Russell Mining and Minerals, Inc., a British Columbia company with an office in Spokane, Washington.
+RMMI is a significant shareholder of the Company, through a subsidiary, Pegasi Holding Ltd.

+Serpentinite: Rock consisting almost wholly of serpentine-group minerals, e.g., antigorite and chrysotile or lizardite, derived from the alteration of ferromagnesian silicate minerals, such as olivine and pyroxene.
+Accessory chlorite, talc, and magnetite may be present.

+Shear: Deformation resulting from stresses that cause or tend to cause contiguous parts of a body to slide relatively to each other in a direction parallel to their plane of contact.
 It is the mode of failure of a body or mass whereby the portion of the mass on one side of a plane or surface slides past the portion on the opposite side.
 In geological literature the term refers almost invariably to strain rather than to stress.
 It is also used to refer to surfaces and zones of failure by shear, and to surfaces along which differential movement has taken place.

+Shaft: Vertical passageway to an underground mine for moving personnel, equipment, supplies and material including ore and waste rock.

+Sphalerite: Zinc sulphide mineral.

-"Shaft" Means a vertical passageway to an underground mine for moving personnel, equipment, supplies and material including ore and waste rock.
-"Sphalerite" Means a zinc sulphide mineral.
-"Spinel" Means an isometric mineral, $MgAl_2O_4$ ; crystallizes as octahedra; colorless to pale tints; Mohs hardness, 7.5 to 8; in high temperature metamorphic rocks, contact metamorphosed limestones, serpentinites, and ultramafic rocks; may be of gem quality.
-"TSX" Means the Toronto Stock Exchange.
-"Vein" Means a tabular mineral deposit formed in or adjacent to faults or fractures by the deposition of minerals from hydrothermal fluids.
+Spinel: Isometric mineral, MgAl2O4; crystallizes as octahedra; colorless to pale tints; Mohs hardness, 7.5 to 8; in high temperature metamorphic rocks, contact metamorphosed limestones, serpentinites, and ultramafic rocks; may be of gem quality.

+TSX: Toronto Stock Exchange.

+Vein: Tabular mineral deposit formed in or adjacent to faults or fractures by the deposition of minerals from hydrothermal fluids.